Return to Worship Plans

 To reopen (and keep open) the church and to ensure the well-being of our St. Tom’s community, we must follow these strict sanitation and distance protocols.
 We thank our Return to Worship Planning Committee (Alice Hession, John Cox, Julie Demerly, John Smith, Barb Strasburger, and Kenny Sebastian) for their insights and efforts, which are allowing us to open our doors to worship!

-St. Tom’s Return to Worship Plan is subject to change based on any new public directives by governmental authorities and/or by the Diocese of Lafayette.
+Note: St. Tom’s Return to Worship Plan is subject to change based on any new public directives by governmental authorities, Purdue University, and/or the Diocese of Lafayette.

 Other COVID-19 Resources